-

 What are common ownership structures for ownership of commercial real estate?

 Commercial real estate is mostly owned by legal entities, for practical as well as tax-related reasons.
-Certain commercial assets can be in condominium ownership but it is rare (it usually applies rather for residential assets).
+Certain commercial assets can be in condominium ownership but it is not common (rather, it usually applies for residential properties).

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

 In cases where the buyer or the seller are persons abroad, it should be determined whether the Lex Koller applies to the transaction.
 Finally, the possible tax implications will be analysed.
-As transfers of real estate are in principle not subject to VAT, there are usually no material tax issues.
+Transfers of real estate are in principle not subject to VAT, but the parties can opt for VAT if and to the extent the space is not used for private purposes.

 When contemplating a share deal, the legal due diligence will additionally include the review of the company related issues as well as a specific review of the transaction’s tax implications.

 The beginning of negotiations is usually indicated by the mutual signing of a non-disclosure agreement (NDA), followed by a letter of intent (LOI) by the parties.
 Hereinafter, a detailed due diligence, with regard to real estate or the real estate company, is carried out by the buyer.
 Often the seller grants exclusivity to the buyer during that time.
+In a structured selling process interested buyers are invited to first submit a non-binding offer and, after having admitted to carry out due diligence, a binding offer.
 Should the buyer after conducting a due diligence confirm its intention to acquire the real estate, and the parties have reached an agreement on the commercial terms, the parties will then enter into an asset purchase agreement or a share purchase agreement, depending on the transaction structure.

 In case of a public tender offer, which is supported by the board of directors of the target company (a friendly takeover), the offeror and the target company often enter into a transaction agreement followed by the launch of a public tender offer.

 It needs to be noted that the purchase agreement regarding real estate is only valid if it is executed in the form of a public deed in front of a notary public.
-The transfer of title, however, only occurs upon the respective entry into the “journal” (Tagebuch) of the land register, provided, however, that the application is later registered in the “main register” (Hauptbuch) of the land register.
-Therefore, after the signing of the purchase agreement, the notary public and the parties to the agreement will have to submit it to the land registry, which then enters the transaction in the land register.
+The transfer of title, however, only occurs upon the respective entry into the “journal” (Tagebuch) of the land register, provided, however, that the application is later registered in the “main register” (Hauptbuch) of the land register or, in case of a transfer of assets pursuant to the Swiss Merger Act with the entry of such transfer in the commercial register (in the latter case the following entry of the transfer in the land register has only a declaratory effect).
+Therefore, after the signing of the purchase agreement, the notary public and the parties to the agreement will have to submit it to the land registry or commercial register, respectively, which then enters the transaction in the land register or commercial register, respectively.

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

 As a rule, in case of the sale of freehold interests in land, lease agreements will automatically be transferred to the new owner.
-Thus, benefits of occupational leases and income transfer to the new owner of the property.
+Thus, benefits of any occupational leases and income derived from such lettings transfer to the buyer and new owner of the property.
 However, the new owner has the right to terminate a lease on residential or commercial premises as of the next legally admissible termination date if it claims an urgent need to use such premises itself.
 If the new owner terminates the lease sooner than it is permitted under the lease agreement, the previous owner can be held liable for losses incurred by the tenant.

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-Furthermore, as soon as a foreign party is involved on the buyer side, the Lex Koller may apply (see question 4).
+Furthermore, as soon as a foreign party is involved on the buyer side, the Lex Koller may apply (see question 5 above).

 Is public disclosure of the ultimate beneficial owners of real estate required?

-The identity of the direct owners of real estate are public information that can be freely consulted in the land register (available on the internet in most Swiss cantons).
-Where the owner is a legal entity, the identity of the ultimate beneficial owners must be known internally by the corporate bodies and its disclosure may be required by the cantonal or federal authorities, when there is a doubt as to a potential application of the Lex Koller (see question 4 above).
+The identity of the direct owners of real estate is public information that can be freely consulted in the land register (available on the internet in most Swiss cantons; see question 4 above).
+Where the owner is a legal entity, the identity of the ultimate beneficial owners must be known internally by the corporate bodies and its disclosure may be required by the cantonal or federal authorities, when there is a doubt as to a potential application of the Lex Koller (see question 5 above).
 However, this information is not made public.

-As a rule, transfers of real estate are excluded from value added tax (VAT).
+As a rule, transfers of real estate are excluded from VAT.
 However, if the real estate is not used for private purposes, it is possible to opt for VAT.

 In addition, the owner of real estate is obligated to pay income and property taxes.